Overview

 What Counts as Proof?

-For EU citizens: the European Disability Card, your national disability card, or an official certificate of disability.
-For non-EU citizens: bring your national disability card, a doctor's letter, or official documentation.
-Acceptance for non-EU visitors varies by venue, but most will offer at least a reduced rate when you present documentation.
+Accepted documentation includes: the European Disability Card, your national disability card, or an official certificate of disability.
+For non-EU visitors: bring your national disability card, a doctor's letter in English, or official documentation.
+Italian law grants free entry to disabled visitors of any nationality, though staff at some venues may not be fully aware of this.
+Having clear, official-looking documentation helps.

 Non-EU Visitors